abpframework/abp/docs/Multi-Tenancy.md

 ##### Custom Tenant Resolvers

-You can add your custom tenant resolver to **MultiTenancyOptions** in your module's ConfigureServices method as like below:
+You can add your custom tenant resolver to **TenantResolveOptions** in your module's ConfigureServices method as like below:

 ````C#
 using Microsoft.Extensions.DependencyInjection;